Midsomer Murders: Controversy

-In March 2011, the series' producer, Brian True-May, was suspended by All3Media after telling the TV listings magazine Radio Times that the programme did not have any non-white characters because the series was "the last bastion of Englishness and I want to keep it that way".
+In March 2011, series producer Brian True-May was suspended by All3Media after telling the TV listings magazine Radio Times that the programme did not have any non-white characters because the series was "the last bastion of Englishness and I want to keep it that way".
 When challenged about the term "Englishness" and whether that would exclude ethnic minorities, True-May responded: "Well, it should do, and maybe I'm not politically correct."
 He later went on to say that he wanted to make a programme "that appeals to a certain audience, which seems to succeed."
 True-May's comments were investigated by the production company.
 He was reinstated, having apologised "if his remarks gave unintended offence to any viewers", but subsequently stepped down as producer.
 ITV said it was "shocked and appalled" at True-May's comments, which were "absolutely not shared by anyone at ITV".

-True-May's replacement, Jo Wright, confirmed that she was committed to on-screen diversity when she took over the helm of the show, saying: "I feel strongly that a range of ethnic groups should be represented on screen.
+True-May's replacement, Jo Wright, confirmed that she was committed to on-screen diversity when she took over the helm, saying: "I feel strongly that a range of ethnic groups should be represented on screen.
 And that will be reflected in some of the episodes in the new series with key guest casting.
 I will cast the series in the same way as I always do, by starting with the best script.
 And a good script will include a variety of different characters."
-In series 15, Asian actors played central characters in the show for the first time, in the episode "Written in the Stars".
+In series 15, Asian actors played central characters for the first time, in the episode "Written in the Stars".
 Black characters also began to appear starting in that series.
 Beginning with series 18, the show gained an Asian member for its main cast: pathologist Kam Karimore, played by Manjinder Virk.
-She left the show at the end of series 19.
+However, she left at the end of series 19.